dairycultist/natsucraft/README.md

 # Dungeoncraft

-I'm gonna cut down the scope of this project to just soft-fantasy dungeons and dungeon-related stuff (mobs, blocks, etc).
+I'm gonna cut down the scope of this project to just megalophobia-inducing above-ground dungeons (megaliths).
+I'm thinking it could just be an 100% serverside mod with no added Things but with new structures.

-I just wanna come across a strange cobblestone monument in Minecraft beta and explore/loot its hallways :<
+I just wanna come across a strange cobblestone monument in Minecraft beta and explore/loot its kilometers of hallways :3

 The thing with Minecraft structures is they're so drop-in-a-bucket, they should be incorporated into the surroundings more.
 Like how biomes aren't just 1 chunk of biome, structures should be more spread out, with peripheral structures and bigger central structures incorporated into the terrain.
 Ancient ruins that build on the lonely feeling in b1.7.3.
 Stone structures that could possibly date back to some kind of really old lost civilization.

-im thinking it could just be an 100% serverside mod with no added Things but with new structures

-megalophobia mod that just adds gigantic, above-ground structures (megaliths). big blocks lined with columns and detail work, filled with kilometers of tunnels

 ## Implemented (subject to change)

-### Dungeons
+### Structures

-- Crypt (mostly just a generic test dungeon)
+- MegalithFeature

 ### Mobs